Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering: Methodology

-We first give a simple example to explain that \textit{adding random noise can effectively reduce the artifacts}.
-As shown in Fig.~\ref{fig:toy_example}, DeepFake techniques can corrupt the spectrum of the real face image and introduce the bright blob patterns shown in the spectrum of the fake image.
-After adding zero-mean Gaussian noise with the standard deviation of five to the fake image, surprisingly, the artifacts in the spectrum are reduced.
-In particular, we first propose the \textit{random-noise-guided image filtering} method.
+According to the above observation, we first propose the \textit{random-noise-guided image filtering} method.
 Given a fake image $\mathbf{I}$, we add random noise to it and process it with pixel-wise kernels, thus we can reformulate Eq.~\eqref{eq:imagefilter} as

 where $\mathbf{N}_\sigma$ denotes the Gaussian noise map with standard deviation $\sigma$ and has the same size with $\mathbf{I}$.
 We can employ the same network in Eq.~\eqref{eq:imagefilter} to predict the kernels, which is offline trained with the fake-real image pairs and $L_1$ loss.